Translations of Heat

 Comparative Canon Analysis: Excavating the Breach

-In The Price of Salt, Therese Belivet acts as the ultimate Sapphic observer.
-Highsmith traps Therese and Carol Aird in the ultimate modern symmachos: the American highway.
-The isolation of the road trip serves as the ally that amplifies Therese’s yearning.
-Throughout the first half of the novel, Carol embodies Phase II (Cataloguing the Distance).
-She is wealthy, older, and infuriatingly composed.
-Therese is obsessed with the physical details of Carol’s distance—the specific grey of her eyes, the fur of her coat, the way she holds a cigarette.
-Carol’s boundaries are “closed not hard, just completely.”
+In The Price of Salt, Therese Belivet is an intensely attentive observer.
+The American highway and the road trip provide an external structure that amplifies her yearning while giving both women time to make choices away from their ordinary routines.
+Throughout the first half of the novel, Therese studies the physical details of Carol’s reserve—the specific grey of her eyes, the fur of her coat, and the way she holds a cigarette.

 The Enduring Heat